 How much water will your cows drink during warm weather?

-With the weather after turning for the better, temperatures are set to reach +20° over the coming days and it’s an opportune time to check if your cows are getting enough water.
+Temperatures are set to reach +20° over the coming days and it’s an opportune time to check if your cows are getting enough water.

 It’s worth remembering that the primary component of milk is water and, therefore, ensuring your cows are provided with an adequate water supply is paramount to maximising yields during warm weather.